General Terms and Conditions

 Reach Cambridge accepts all students subject to their eligibility for the program and the availability of a place.
 Whether a student is eligible for the course remains at the discretion of Reach Cambridge, though students’ personal statements, transcripts and age will inform that decision.
 Reach Cambridge programs are open to students of all nationalities.
 All courses as standard are open to students who will be between the ages of 14 and 18 in the year of the relevant program, though Reach Cambridge retains the discretion to allow students outside of this age group to attend the program.
 Reach Cambridge operates in accordance with its obligations under the Equality Act 2010.

 The final payment deadline for fees is March 31st.
-Late enrolments may be accepted after this point, but after March 31st places cannot be held for students that have not paid their balance.
-In order to secure any discounts, the deposit must be paid before the discount deadline advertised on our website at the time of application and the balance must be paid by the deadline of 31st March or if the application is made after the 31st March, the balance must be paid within 14 days of application in order to secure any discounts.
-For new applications after 31st March, both deposit and balance must be paid within 14 days of application, otherwise a late fee of £100 will be added to the balance payable.
+Late enrolments may be accepted after this point, but after March 31st places cannot be held for students who have not paid their balance.
+In order to secure any discounts, the deposit must be paid before the deadline advertised on our website at the time of application and the balance must be paid by the deadline of 31st March (or if the application is made after the 31st March, the balance must be paid within 14 days of application).
+For new applications after 31st March, both deposit and balance must be paid within 14 days of application, otherwise a late fee of £100 may be added to the balance payable.

 Payments can be made by wire transfer or by credit card.
 In accordance with the Payment Services Regulations (2017), no additional fee will be imposed on payments made by credit card within the European Economic Area (‘EEA’).
 A surcharge will, however, continue to be applicable to all credit card payments made outside of the EEA, to which these Regulations do not apply.